 - Repeat until all the chicken pieces are fried.

-- Turn the heat back up to high and heat the oil until it reaches 180C / 360F.
-Just let the oil continue to heat up for another minute after the oil bubbles vigorously around the wooden spoon / chopsticks.
+- Turn the heat back up to high and heat the oil until it reaches 180°C / 360°F. The oil should bubble even more vigorously around the wooden spoon / chopsticks but not smoking.
 If the oil is smoking, the oil is too hot.
 Remove from heat and let cool slightly before using.

 - Add all the chicken pieces back into the hot oil and cook for another 30 seconds to 1 minute for the chicken pieces to expel the excess oil absorbed by the chicken pieces.